la2050/archive/_projects/2014/arts-culture-infrastructure-initiative.md

   Which area(s) of LA does your project benefit?:
     - All of LA County
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Create” metrics?:
+    - Employment in creative industries
+    - Arts establishments per capita
   impact_metrics: >-
     Our Arts Census tracks the arts participation behavior of over 4 million unique households.
 We can track, over time, an increase in participation and